Solo / Quartet

-Solo / Quartet is an album by American jazz vibraphonist Bobby Hutcherson recorded in 1981 and 1982 and released on the Contemporary label.
+Solo / Quartet is an album by American jazz vibraphonist Bobby Hutcherson, recorded in 1981 and 1982 and released on the Contemporary label.

 Reception

-The Allmusic review by Scott Yanow awarded the album 4½ stars stating "This is one of vibraphonist Bobby Hutcherson's most unusual and interesting releases...
+The AllMusic review by Scott Yanow stated: "This is one of vibraphonist Bobby Hutcherson's most unusual and interesting releases...
 The quartet set is excellent but it is Bobby Hutcherson's solo performances that are most memorable and unique".